aws-samples/mask-rcnn-tensorflow/infra/eks/README.md

   - If not already, install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-with-curl-on-macos)

 - There are some requirements when setting up the EKS cluster:
+    - It is recommended to run in US-East-1 (N.Virginia)
     - Make sure the nodes have fsx access
     - Make sure the nodes live in a single AZ
     - Make sure the nodes have the NVIDIA GPU daemonset